tobito8897/MCBCI-fsm-comparison/README.md

 ### Overview

-* This repository contains code used for the research [FSM comparison](hhttps://doi.org/10.3390/s22083066).
+* This repository contains code used for the research https://doi.org/10.3390/s22083066.
 * The configuration and metadata files are included too.
 * Datasets are not included.